soerenkuenzel/causalToolbox/README.md

 - `y`
 A reference to a response vector.

-- `splitSampleIndex`
+- `avgSampleIndex`
-A list of the index of observations that are used in training.
+A list of the index of observations that are used as averaging dataset.
 The index are based on the original dataset `x` and `y` from forest.
-Essentially, `x[splitSampleIndex]` generates the whole training dataset.
+Essentially, `x[avgSampleIndex]` generates the whole splitting dataset.

 - `mtry=max(floor(ncol(x)/3), 1)`
 Number of variables randomly sampled as candidates at each split.
 The default value is set to be one third of total feature amount.